Rawangamall/Order-Dispatching/README.md

    - Cancel Assigned Order: Request the system to reassign an order to another available driver.
    - Deliver: Indicate successful delivery of an order.
    - Cancel: Cancel an order that has been picked up.
+   -
+5. **Notifaction System:** Its real time notifaction for both:
+       1- In dashboard for any logged in user when new order recieved 2-In website for specific driver when there's new assigned order

+6. **Full CRUD Operations:**
+    -Roles
+    -Users management
+    -Locations
+    -Drivers

-5. **Driver Reports:** The system generates a comprehensive report for each driver, including the number of orders they have handled and their average delivery time.
+7. **Driver Reports:** The system generates a comprehensive report for each driver, including the number of orders they have handled and their average delivery time.
 These reports can be conveniently generated in PDF format.

+8. **Deactivation login with forget & reset password service during Gmail**